Bairdo/gasket/docs/README.authenication.md

 Typically these 'authorisation' rules should include the 'dl_src' with the users MAC address to ensure that the rule gets applied to the user, however if desired this is not necessary, **BUT this could mean that unauthenticated users can use the network!** so do so at your own risk.

 The hostapd process typically runs on its own server and has a separate (from the switch's dataplane) network connection to the controller.
-This connection is used for HTTP messages to the HTTPServer process when the state of a user changes.
+This connection is used for HTTP messages to the auth_app process when the state of a user changes.

 If desired the RADIUS server can be directly connected to the switch (with appropriate ACLs) or through a 'private' network to the hostapd server.